Abdurrahman Wahid: Third term as chairman and the lead-up to Reformasi

 As the 1994 National Congress approached, Abdurrahman Wahid nominated himself for a third term as chairman.
 Hearing this, Suharto wanted to make sure that Abdurrahman Wahid was not elected.
 In the weeks leading up to the Congress, Suharto supporters, such as Habibie and Harmoko campaigned against Abdurrahman's re-election.
 When it came time for the National Congress, the site for the Congress was tightly guarded by ABRI in an act of intimidation.
 Despite this, and attempts to bribe NU members to vote against him, Abdurrahman Wahid was re-elected as NU chairman for a third term.
 During his third term, Abdurrahman Wahid began to move closer towards a political alliance with Megawati Sukarnoputri from the Indonesian Democratic Party (PDI).
 Capitalizing on her father's legacy, Megawati had a lot of popularity and intended to put political and moral pressure on Suharto's regime.
-Abdurrahman advised Megawati to be cautious and to avoid being nominated as president during the 1998 MPR General Session.
-Megawati ignored Abdurrahman's advice and paid the price in July 1996 when her PDI headquarters were taken over by supporters of Government-backed PDI chairman, Suryadi.
+Abdurrahman advised Megawati to be cautious and avoid running for president ahead of the 1997 elections.
+Megawati ignored Abdurrahman's advice and paid the price in July 1996 when her PDI headquarters was taken over by supporters of the government-backed PDI chairman, Suryadi.

 Seeing what happened to Megawati, Abdurrahman thought that his best option now was to retreat politically by getting himself back in favor with the Government.
 In November 1996, Abdurrahman Wahid and Suharto met for the first time since Abdurrahman's re-election to the NU chairmanship and this was followed over the next few months by meetings with various Government people who in 1994 had attempted to block Abdurrahman's re-election.
 At the same time, however, Abdurrahman Wahid kept his options for reform open and in December 1996, had a meeting with Amien Rais, an ICMI member who had grown critical of the regime.